E-Mail

 - the E-Mail contains an attachment file 'UP.sign'

-- 'UP.sign' can be decrypted with the PublicKey of the sender
+- 'UP.sign' can be decrypted with the PublicKey of the sender (alice@a-provider.com)

 - the values of the digital signature match with the E-Mail